-The Eligible Educator School Supply tax credit is a 25% refundable credit on up to \$1,000 of eligible supplies (expanded in 2022 to include electronic devices used by eligible educators) for the year.
+The Eligible Educator School Supply tax credit is a 25% refundable credit on up to \$1,000 of eligible supplies for the year.

 If you claim your prescriptions...

 The CRA has been requesting the Drug Identification Number (DIN) on prescription claims to ensure only eligible purchases are claimed on tax returns.
 If your pharmacy provides a detailed prescription summary at the end of the year, we kindly request that the entire list be provided, rather than just the page that lists the total amount paid.